 We have seen Tulum change and grow in popularity, but this is still one of our favorite places with some of the best beaches on the planet!
 There are so many things to do in Tulum.
 We recommend spending the better part of a week in Tulum to take in all of the attractions.

 Lying on the east coast of the Yucatan Peninsula in Mexico, Tulum is an absolute dream to visit.
 Tulum offers the perfect mix of history, culture, cuisine, and nature.
-Awe-inspiring Mayan ruins rise dramatically from amongst the dense jungle, and idyllic white-sand beaches are bordered by the sparkling Caribbean Sea.
+Awe-inspiring Mayan ruins rise dramatically from amongst the dense jungle, and the sparkling Caribbean Sea borders idyllic white-sand beaches.

-With so much to see and do, we came up with a list of our favorite things to do in Tulum to help you make the most of your time in this part of the world.
-Let’s take a look and see what Tulum has on offer!
+With so much to see and do in Tulum, we came up with a list of our favorite things to do in Tulum to help you make the most of your time in this part of the world.
+Let’s take a look and see what Tulum has to offer!